 - Know your substitutes - for example xylitol, sorbitol and mannitol.
 These occur naturally in small amounts in plants and fruits and are often used in low-calorie products to provide sweetness but with fewer calories.
-Xylitol can be used in home-baking as a replacement for regular sugar (ratio 1:1) although it won't brown as much and it can't be used where yeast is the raising agent.
+Xylitol can be used in home-baking as a replacement for regular sugar (ratio 1:1) although your bakes won't brown as much and xylitol can't be used where yeast is the raising agent.

 Ways to cut down on sugar

 Making a few adjustments to your diet can help you cut down on unnecessary sugar consumption:

 - Reduce the sugar you add to hot drinks.
-Do this gradually to give your taste buds time to adjust.
+Do so gradually to give your taste buds time to adjust.
 Try adding a sprinkle of cinnamon to cappuccino or hot chocolate, cinnamon helps stabilise blood sugar levels and adds flavour without the sweetness.

 - Avoid low-fat 'diet' foods which tend to be high in sugars.
 Instead have smaller portions of the regular versions.

 - Be wary of 'sugar-free' foods.
 These often contain synthetic sweeteners like sucralose, saccharin and aspartame.
 Although these taste sweet, they don't help curb a sweet tooth so they tend to send confusing messages to the brain, which can lead to over-eating.

 - Balance your carb intake with lean protein like fish, chicken and turkey - protein foods slow stomach emptying, which helps manage cravings.
 Try our tuna, asparagus & white bean salad.